syncfusion-content/wpf-docs/wpf/Navigation-Drawer/Commands-and-events.md

 ## ItemExpanded event

-The [ItemExpanded](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_ItemExpanded) event gets triggered when the subitems gets expanded.
+The [ItemExpanded](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.NavigationDrawer.SfNavigationDrawer.html#Syncfusion_UI_Xaml_NavigationDrawer_SfNavigationDrawer_ItemExpanded) event gets triggered when the sub items gets expanded.

 N> This event will get triggered only when the display mode is either compact or expanded.